Royal College of Paediatrics and Child Health

 From this, I was able to create a set of pixel-perfect mobile-first, responsive wireframes, covering page hierarchy, content types, listings, challenging functionality, such as search, and key landing pages.

-↑ Homepage and user dashboard.
+↑ Homepage and topic hub.

 These wireframes formed the blueprints of the site that the developers used to build the site from, so they had to be completely accurate in how they described the site features and functionality.